Complete Glossary of Australian Horse Racing Terms

 • Off the Rails: A horse that runs wide on the track.

-And there you have it, mate!
-Our complete glossary of Australian horse racing terms.
 Did we leave any off the list?
-Feel free to let us know in the comments.
+Feel free to get in touch to let us know.

-Ben Leighton
+About Ben Leighton

 Ben has been an avid horse racing, AFL, NRL, NBA and EPL fan for as long as he can remember.
 Born and bred in Melbourne, Ben loves nothing more than getting along to the footy to cheer on his beloved North Melbourne Kangaroos and getting trackside for as many Flemington and Caulfield horse racing meets at possible.
 Ben is our head writer at Betting Sites Australia.